Music Appreciation: Slava! by Leonard Bernstein

 (Looking for sheet music or a recording?
 Head over to Sheet Music Plus and support the blog!)

 Bernstein sure knows how to start with a bang!
 We start with a rush down through the orchestra that ushers in an accompaniment.
 The basses aren’t content with their usual “oom” to someone else’s “pah,” so they add in a run of notes every few beats.
-The lead trombone starts the melody at 0:08, a jaunty tune that slides around a bit.
-Another brass voice takes over at 0:15, followed by a muted trumpet.
+The lead trombone starts the melody at 0:09, a jaunty tune that slides around a bit.
+Another brass voice takes over at 0:16, followed by a muted trumpet.
 The accompaniment punctuates each shift.
-More voices join the fun at 0:20, continuing the theme through its first half.
+More voices join the fun at 0:21, continuing the theme through its first half.
 (Note: Composers are great recyclers.
 To hear a previous incarnation of this theme, head over to this video around the 4:15 mark to hear “Grand Old Party” from the Broadway flop “1600 Pennsylvania Avenue”).
-Composers are great recyclers.
-Click To Tweet

-At 0:26, most of the group is in on the action to begin the second half of the theme.
-It starts out very similar to the first iteration, with different voicing and some other little differences (I love how at 0:31 it sounds like the trombone is laughing).
-The tune gets passed around some more and we build toward the end of the theme.
-There’s a great horn line starting at 0:41 that echoes the melody.
-The final lick (0:44) makes you think it will end on a nice chord, but instead it immediately rushes headlong into a recap of the intro.
+At 0:27, most of the group is in on the action to begin the second half of the theme.
+It starts out very similar to the first iteration, with different voicing and some other little differences (I love how at 0:32 it sounds like the trombone is laughing).
+The tune passes around some more and we build toward the end of the theme.
+There’s a great horn line starting at 0:42 that echoes the melody.
+The final lick (0:46) makes you think it will end on a nice chord, but

 (“Pooks” was the name of Rostropovich’s beloved dog.
-This particular outburst is omitted from the band version)
+This particular outburst is, sadly, omitted from the band version)

-Now we settle into an active, yet constrained, accompaniment (1:05) compared to what was happening during Theme A. We’ve moved into 7/8 time.
+Now we settle into an active, yet constrained, accompaniment (1:07) compared to what was happening during Theme A. We’ve moved into 7/8 time.
 There are seven eighth notes per measure, but at this speed, we hear it as a lopsided three beats (1-2-3-4-5-6-7).
-Once the soprano sax solo* begins Theme B (1:11), it’s easier to hear those three larger beats.
-There’s an undulating accompaniment pattern underneath the soloist. (*Thanks to a keen-eared reader that also heard another instrument playing the theme with the sax.
-I thought I heard something, but couldn’t quite tell.
-Based on the instrumentation, I’m wondering if it’s electric guitar.
-Have any of my reader played this in orchestra to know for sure?)
+Once the soprano sax/electric guitar duet* begins Theme B (1:12), it’s easier to hear those three larger beats.
+There’s an undulating accompaniment pattern underneath the soloist. (*Edit due to having to switch reference videos, the mystery of the following sentence has been solved: Thanks to a keen-eared reader that also heard another instrument playing the theme with the sax.
+I thought I heard something, but couldn’t quite tell.)

 (Once again, Bernstein pillages material from “1600 Pennsylvania Avenue,” though I think it’s rather evident that this music was worthy of receiving new life.
 This time the source song was called “Rehearse.”
 Check out this video around 8 minutes in for the full song, although it’s also part of the overture)

-Immediately we jump back to the intro, but with different and reduced instrumentation that leads us to the vampy, political section (2:10).
-We hear various snippets of fake political speeches, which are appropriately capped off with a blow from a siren whistle (the instrumentation lists I’ve found show slide whistle, but this recording sure sounds to me like a siren whistle is being used).
+Immediately we jump back to the intro, but with different and reduced instrumentation that leads us to the vampy, political section (2:11).
+We hear various snippets of fake political speeches, which are appropriately capped off with a blow from a slide whistle.

 Thanks for joining me for Bernstein’s rousing overture.
 See you next time!